woocommerce/woocommerce/tests/e2e/core-tests/README.md

 - `runUpdateGeneralSettingsTest` - Merchant can update general settings
 - `runProductSettingsTest` - Merchant can update product settings
 - `runTaxSettingsTest` - Merchant can update tax settings
-- `runOrderStatusFilterTest` - Merchant can filter orders by order status
-- `runOrderRefundTest` - Merchant can refund an order
-- `runOrderApplyCouponTest` - Merchant can apply a coupon to an order

 ### Shopper